 7. Adaptation and innovation: Stay informed about emerging trends and innovations in the field of socially responsible procurement.
 The landscape is continuously evolving, with new technologies and strategies becoming available.
 Be ready to adapt your organisation's procurement strategies to align with these changes and embrace innovative solutions that enhance social value.

-Does the National TOMS framework have any challenges?
+Does the National TOMS Framework have any Challenges?

 While the National TOMS offers a comprehensive framework to drive social value in public procurement, it is not without its challenges.
-Overcoming these hurdles is essential to successfully implement the National TOMS and maximize its positive impact.
+Overcoming these hurdles is essential to successfully implement the National TOMS and maximise its positive impact.

 One of the primary challenges when adopting the National TOMS is resistance to change within an organisation.
 Businesses, especially those who are accustomed to traditional procurement practices, may be hesitant to embrace a new system.
 Overcoming this resistance requires effective change management strategies, clear communication about the benefits of the National TOMS, and training programs to ensure businesses are confident in their ability to navigate the new system.